Guided Data Augmentation for Offline Reinforcement Learning and Imitation Learning: Conclusion

 \section{Conclusion}

-In this work, we introduced Guided Data Augmentation (GuDA), a human-guided data augmentation (DA) framework which generates expert-quality augmented data without the expense of real-world task interaction.
+In this work, we introduced Guided Data Augmentation (GuDA), a human-guided data augmentation (DA) framework that generates expert-quality augmented data without the expense of real-world task interaction.
 In GuDA, a user imposes a series of simple rules on the DA process to automatically generate augmented samples that approximate expert behavior.
-GuDA can serve as a intuitive way to integrate human expertise into offline learning from demonstrations; instead of requiring that an expert demonstrate a near-optimal sequence of actions to solve a task, GuDA simply requires the user to understand what augmented data represents progress towards task completion.
-Empirically, we demonstrate that GuDA outperforms a widely applied random DA strategy and enables offline learning from a limited set of potentially suboptimal demonstrations.
+GuDA serves as a intuitive way to integrate human expertise into offline RL; instead of requiring that an expert demonstrate a near-optimal sequence of actions to solve a task, GuDA simply requires the user to understand what augmented data represents progress toward task completion.
+Empirically, we demonstrate that GuDA outperforms a widely-applied random DA strategy as well as a model-based DA strategy and enables offline learning from a limited set of potentially suboptimal data.
 Furthermore, we show how GuDA yields an effective policy in a physical robot soccer task when given a single highly suboptimal trajectory.
 Our findings emphasize how a more intentional approach to DA can yield substantial performance gains.

-The core limitation of GuDA is that it requires domain knowledge to specify sampling rules.
-Since the sampling rules required to generate expert augmented data are task dependent, GuDA must be implemented separately for each task.
-Nevertheless, these rules can be derived from basic intuitions on what task progress looks like and are simple to implement.
-While our empirical analysis focuses on behavior cloning and offline RL, GuDA can in principle be applied to other learning methods -- both offline and online.
-In future work, we intend to study how GuDA interacts with other learning methods such as inverse RL and online RL.
-Furthermore, given the effectiveness of DA, we plan to conduct a broader analysis investigating the the most effective way to integrate augmented data into offline RL.
-Such an analysis would further strengthen the effectiveness of GuDA as well as other DA techniques.
+The core limitation of GuDA is that it requires domain knowledge to specify sampling procedures.
+Since the sampling procedures required to generate expert augmented data are task dependent, GuDA must be implemented separately for each task.
+In many navigation and object manipulation tasks, these rules can be derived from basic intuitions on what task progress looks like and are simple to implement.
+However, GuDA is less applicable to tasks in which it is difficult to assess the quality of a trajectory segment (\textit{e.g.} chess).
+While our empirical analysis focuses on offline RL and behavior cloning, GuDA can in principle be applied to other learning methods -- both offline and online.
+Future work should study how GuDA interacts with other learning methods such as inverse RL and online RL.
+Furthermore, a broader analysis investigating the the most effective way to integrate augmented data into offline RL -- similar to the analysis of~\cite{corrado2024understandingDA} for online RL -- would further strengthen the effectiveness of GuDA as well as other DA techniques.